-When Sound Transit began considering connecting Downtown Bellevue and Overlake Village with light rail, the city recognized that investment in light rail could catalyze redevelopment and the transformation of BelRed into a new urban center.
-It provided an opportunity to re-envision BelRed as a mixed-use, pedestrian-friendly and transit-oriented neighborhood.
-In the mid-2000s, the city undertook a major planning effort to articulate a new comprehensive vision for BelRed.
+When Sound Transit began considering connecting Downtown Bellevue and Overlake Village with light rail, the City recognized that investment in light rail could catalyze the redevelopment of BelRed and transform the area into a new, urban center oriented around light rail.
+In the mid-2000s, the City undertook a major planning effort to articulate a new comprehensive vision for BelRed.
 Guided by a citizens steering committee and with extensive public involvement, this BelRed Subarea Plan is the result.
-The overall thrust of the plan is to guide BelRed on a path toward being a model of compact, mixed-use "smart growth;" a path to set BelRed on an economically and environmentally sustainable course for the future and to have BelRed take on a unique role within the city and the Puget Sound region.
+The overall thrust of the Plan is to guide BelRed on a path, toward being a model of compact, mixed use, "smart growth;" a path to set BelRed on an economically and environmentally sustainable course for the future, and to have BelRed take on a unique role within the city and the Puget Sound Region.

-This subarea plan informs a range of actions by both public and private entities.
-It establishes a vision and overall policy framework to convey the city's intention for the future of BelRed, creating a sense of the area's potential and helping inspire forward-thinking decisions by multiple actors.
-The plan will be implemented through a combination of development regulations and incentives, capital investments and other public and private strategies.
+This Subarea Plan informs a range of actions, by both public and private entities.
+It establishes a vision and overall policy framework to convey the City's intention for the future of BelRed, creating a sense of the area's potential and helping to inspire decisions by many actors.
+The Plan will be implemented through a combination of development regulations and incentives, capital investments, and other public and private strategies.